-It’s National Tree Week, and that means lots of people are donning their boots to plant whips and saplings.
+It’s tree planting season, and that means lots of people are donning their boots and braving the weather to plant whips and saplings.
 Increasing the UK’s tree coverage is vital for carbon capture, cleaner air and shade coverage as the climate warms.
 But have you considered fruit trees for your tree-planting mission?

 There are many excellent reasons to chose fruit trees when it comes to planting season!
 Read on to find out more.

 As well as creating a stunning display in spring, fruit tree blossom provides an important nectar source to pollinators.
-And trees like cherry, plum, and almond come into bloom in late winter / early spring, with some flowering as early as January.
-So hungry pollinators will gratefully flock to your fruit tree at the end of winter.
+Trees like cherry, plum, and almond come into bloom in late winter/early spring, with some flowering as early as January, so hungry pollinators will gratefully flock towards them!

 3. Low maintenance